News

 Linux Samba Windows

 There is probably not a single office that does not use shared local network resources, whether they are folders or printers.
-Large and medium-sized companies use the capabilities of Active Directory, while smaller companies use regular Windows or Samba tools, but on servers on Linux OS.
-Look at all the cases.
+Large and medium-sized companies use the capabilities of Active Directory, while smaller companies use regular Windows or Samba tools on Linux servers.
+Let’s review all these cases.

 How to configure Samba: